American Sycamore, Buttonwood

-All these trees are large, with heavy trunk (or trunks) and sculptural branch pattern.
+These trees are all large, with a heavy trunk (or trunks) and a sculptural branch pattern.
 Older bark sheds in patches to reveal pale, smooth new bark beneath.
-Big, rough-surfaced leaves (to 10 in. across) have three to five lobes, resemble maple (Acer) leaves.
+Big, rough-surfaced leaves (to 10 in. across) have three to five lobes and resemble maple (Acer) leaves.
 Fall foliage color is yellowish to brown, not striking.
 Ball-shaped brown seed clusters, usually on threadlike stalks, hang on the bare branches through winter; these are prized for winter arrangements.
 Best in rich, deep, moist, well-drained soil.
 All are subject to anthracnose, which causes early leaf drop and twig dieback.
 Rake up and dispose of dead leaves, since fungus spores can overwinter on them.
 Chlorosis may be a problem in the desert.Platanus occidentalis